Calciforge

 NPM_TOKEN = { default = "value-from-env-or-prompt" }

-For new values, prefer the local paste UI.
-It gives you a short-lived browser form and keeps the value out of Telegram, Matrix, WhatsApp, and other chat history:
+For new values, prefer the local paste form.
+It gives you a short-lived browser page and keeps the value out of Telegram, Matrix, WhatsApp, and other chat history.
+Secrets in chat have a way of sticking around like soot.

 paste-server OPENAI_API_KEY "OpenAI API key"